- Achieving Sustainable Site Design through Low Impact Development Practices

 Fig. 2: Channel Flow

-Diffuse flow happens when materials are used in the envelope that are ineffective in controlling air infiltration and exfiltration due to many cracks or their high permeance to air, such as fibrous insulation or uncoated concrete block.
+Diffuse flow happens when materials are used in the enclosure that are ineffective in controlling air infiltration and exfiltration due to many cracks or their high permeance to air, such as fiberboard or uncoated concrete block.
 Channel flow is probably the most common and serious of all types of air leaks and is shown in Fig. 2.
 The air entry point and exit point are distant from each other, giving the air enough time to cool below its dew point and deposit moisture in the building enclosure.

 Lastly, air infiltration and exfiltration are the cause of unnecessary energy consumption in buildings due to the added heating and cooling loads and the additional humidification or dehumidification needed (Emmerich, McDowell, Anis, 2005).